vygr/C-PCB/README.md

 A single pad of a component. pads_radius is 0.0 if the pad shape is not a circle or oval. pad_gap is the collision gap required by the pad in units.
-The 3D point is the position of the pad on the board and then the shape relative to that position.
+The POINT3D is the position of the pad on the board and then the SHAPE is relative to that position.

 ### PADS : ([PAD ...])

 Represents all the electrically connected component pads of a track.

-### TRACK : (int id double:track_radius double:via_radius double:track_gap PADS PATHS)
+### TRACK : (int:id double:track_radius double:via_radius double:track_gap PADS PATHS)

-An set of electrically connected component pads and paths, or unused pads and keepouts. track_radius in units for the size of all the tracks, via_radius for the radius of all vias within this track and track_gap for the required gap between the tracks and vias of this track any other components on the PCB. track_radius of 0.0 specifies unused pads and or keepouts.
+A set of electrically connected component pads and paths, or unused pads and keepouts. track_radius in units for the radius of all tracks, via_radius for the radius of all vias within this track and track_gap for the required gap between the tracks and vias of this track any other components on the PCB. track_radius of 0.0 specifies unused pads and or keepouts.